 - The virtual machine (VM) that runs the notebook code

-- All pre-installed software and dependencies
+- Pre-installed software and dependencies

 - Dedicated persistent disk storage.